rickwassing/cicada-develop/docs/edit-change-time-zone.rst

     :width: 355px
     :align: center

-    Scroll throught the list of 'New Time Zones' and select the appropriate one.
+    Scroll through the list of 'New Time Zones' and select the appropriate one.
 The new start date of the recording is shown below.
 Click 'Change', or 'Cancel' to abort.